try-supernova/developer-learn/docs/guide/fs/drivers/index.md

 Applications can register their own drivers to only interact with cloud storage systems.
 :::danger
-Due to a current filesystem driver limitation in Pluto, files cannot be moved or copied between drives, even if they use the same filesystem driver.
+Due to a current filesystem driver limitation in Pluto, files cannot be moved or copied between drives, regardless of whether they use the same filesystem driver.
 :::
 # Implementation
 Satellite does not yet allow for custom drivers to be registered.